-- Partner with the school(s) in your community to organise and host an activity around the theme, "Together We Can End Child Poverty Worldwide".
-80 Invite the students, teachers and parents to your event. - Partner with children or youth organisations such as sports clubs, scouts and peace clubs, to take action for children affected by poverty. - · Work with young people from your faith community to develop and implement ideas that can help eradicate child poverty
+- Partner with the school(s) in your community to organise and host an activity around the theme, "Together We Can End Child Poverty Worldwide." - Invite the students, teachers and parents to your event. - Partner with children or youth organisations such as sports clubs, scouts and peace clubs, to take action for children affected by poverty. - Work with young people from your faith community to develop and implement ideas that can help eradicate child poverty.

-6. Organize a Cultural Event
+6. Organise a Cultural Event

-- Conduct a cultural event with and for children such as a concert, sports, dance, music, games, acting, photography, making or watching a film, taking part in a walk and creating artwork. - In your event, communicate the message, "Together We Can End Child Poverty Worldwide". - When planning the event, involve and work with children, as much as possible.
+- Conduct a cultural event with and for children such as a concert, sports, dance, music, games, acting, photography, making or watching a film, taking part in a walk and creating artwork. - In your event, communicate the message, "Together We Can End Child Poverty Worldwide." - When planning the event, involve and work with children, as much as possible.

-7. Organize a Roundtable / Workshop / Discussion on child poverty
+7. Organise a Roundtable/Workshop/ Discussion on Child Poverty

-- Organize panel discussions involving leaders, partners and other stakeholders - Conduct a skills training workshop for care-givers/ parents/ quardians
+- Organise panel discussions involving leaders, partners and other stakeholders - Conduct a skills training workshop for caregivers/ parents/guardians

-8. Use conventional Mass Media
+8. Use Conventional Mass Media

 Work with the conventional media channels, including TV, newspaper and radio, to communicate on the need to End Child Poverty and the work you are doing.
-Highlight the theme, "Together We Can End Child Poverty Worldwide".
+Highlight the theme, "Together We Can End Child Poverty Worldwide."

-- · Write an article or opinion piece for your local newspaper; - Organize a TV or radio interview / Take part in a TV or radio show; - Ask the newspaper/TV/Radio station to run a special feature on child poverty in your community; and - Post a fact sheet on Child Poverty in your community/country on your organization's website or blog.
+- Write an article or opinion piece for your local newspaper; - Organise a TV or radio interview/Take part in a TV or radio show; - Ask the newspaper/ TV/ Radio station to run a special feature on child poverty in your community; and - Post a fact sheet on Child Poverty in your community/country on your organisation's website or blog.

-9. Spread the word on Social Media
+9. Spread the Word on Social Media

-- Use all your available social media channels to communicate about Child Poverty and what you are doing to eradicate it. - Organise a social media campaign during the month of October - and especially on 17th October - to raise awareness on child poverty and positive ways to address child poverty
+Use all your available social media channels to communicate about Child Poverty and what you are doing to eradicate it.

+Organise a social media campaign during the month of October - and especially on 17th October - to raise awareness on child poverty and positive ways to address child poverty.

-10. Ask others to join you
+10. Ask Others to Join You

-Approach partners in your community - local businesses, Non-Governmental Organisations (NGOs), other civil society organisations, faith-based organisations, schools - and ask for their involvement and support.
+Approach partners in your community - local businesses, Non-Governmental Organisations (NGOs), other civil society organisations, Faith-Based Organisations, schools - and ask for their involvement and support.
 Encourage their participation by explaining how their collaboration will increase their visibility, give them an opportunity to support a good cause, as well as enhance their goodwill in the community.